- Competitive Analysis

 - You need (volumes of) unique, relevant, and remarkable content.
 Your content must provide value to your visitors and answer the questions implied by their search query.

-- You need a website that is coded and structured in a way that makes it easy for the search engines to find, read, and index.
+- You need a website that is fast, secured, mobile-friendly, and coded and structured in a way that makes it easy for the search engines to find, read, and index.

 - Your overall web presence must establish your company as an authority—a leader in your industry.
 While franchise companies typically have no problem getting links from media websites, vendors, suppliers, partners, etc., they frequently struggle with website structure and content.